 Career options for adventure education majors

-As a graduate of the adventure education, students are equipped to secure positions in areas such as:
+As a graduate of the adventure education, students are equipped to secure jobs in areas such as:

 - Adventure education programs

 - Wilderness therapy programs